 - Grass fed round steak frozen is fine -- they say about 1 pound/person, but we like extra for leftovers (Here's where to find safe, healthy meat online if you don't have a good local source.)

 - Extra beef bones from the farm if your round steak doesn't have a bone

 - A splash of raw apple cider vinegar

-- 1/2 teaspoon each of your favorite Italian seasonings (add more to your own taste) these are optional by the way, you may just want to savor the beefy flavor on its own -- it depends on my mood!): rosemary, marjoram, oregano, thyme
+- 1/2 teaspoon each of your favorite Italian seasonings (add more to your own taste) these are optional by the way, you may just want to savor the beefy flavor on its own -- it depends on my mood!: rosemary, marjoram, oregano, thyme

 Mashed potato ingredients:

-You can make the mashed potatoes ahead too: boil potatoes until tender, drain, mash and add in milk or cream--just a little at a time to get the consistency you like, along with the cream cheese, butter, sea salt and pepper (taste-test until it's right, yum!).
-Now you can put these into another smaller crock-pot on low, or just wait and make these closer to mealtime.
+- You can make the mashed potatoes ahead too: boil potatoes until tender, drain, mash with milk or cream--just a little at a time to get the consistency you like, along with the cream cheese, butter, sea salt and pepper (taste-test until it's just right, yum!).
+Now you can put these into another smaller crock-poton low, or just wait and make these closer to mealtime.

-Right before eating, if you'd like your broth more like a gravy instead of like a soup (but is delicious either way), just mix up the flour with cold water until it makes a semi-thick paste.
+- Right before eating, if you'd like your broth more like a gravy instead of like a soup (but is delicious either way), just mix up the flour with cold water until it makes a semi-thick paste.
 Add some hot broth slowly into this mixture and keep whisking, then add all of that into the broth.
 (You're basically bringing the temp of the mixture up before putting it all in, this will minimize clumps.)

 - Read more about why I returned my Instant Pot and what we got instead

 Please like and share this recipe, thank you. 🙂